Cemmaes

 Cemmaes (Cemaes) is a village in northern Powys, Wales, in Glantwymyn community.
+Until 1987 it was a community itself.

-The population numbered 935 in 1841, this dropped sharply between 1881 and 1891 from 946 to 729.
+The population numbered 935 in 1841, this dropped between 1881 and 1891 from 946 to 729.

 There was a railway station in the village on the Mawddwy Railway which connected to the main Cambrian Line at Cemmaes Road.

-This is the village in which the author, George Borrow, in his 'Wild Wales' book, of 1862, describes his amusing incident, in the local pub, whilst on a walking tour.
-The extract was included, also, in the book 'In the Country', in 1975.
+Author George Borrow recounted an amusing incident in the village's local pub in his 1862 travelogue Wild Wales.
+The passage was later reprinted in the book 'In the Country', in 1975.